AP-CSA-JAVA/CSA_JAVA-Course/README.md

 13.	**Use notes when preparing for a test or doing an assignment:** Your notes usually have a summary of the most important points and are useful for making sure you incorporate important concepts in your assignments and for focusing on the main concepts when studying for tests and exams.

-**Exercise:** Journal Entry

-Choose one of your classes where you normally take notes.
-Make a conscious effort to use the Cornell method with either the outline or concept map method for taking your notes.
-Follow as many steps listed previously as possible.
-Now compare these notes with those you took in the previous class.
-Are your new notes more useful?
-What did you like about taking notes this way?
-What are some of the things you need to work on improving?
-(Remember this will get much easier with more practice.)
-Write your thoughts down.

 **What If You Miss Class?**
 Clearly the best way to learn class material is to be at the class and to take your own notes.
-In university, regular attendance is expected.
-But life happens.
-On occasion, you may have to miss a class or lecture.
+Regular attendance is expected, but life happens.
+On occasion, you may miss a class or lecture.
 When this happens, here are some strategies you can use to make up for it:
-- Check with the instructor to see if there is another section of the class you can attend.
-Never ask the instructor “Did I miss anything important?”
+- Never ask: “Did I miss anything important?”
 (Think about what that’s saying and you’ll see it’s rather insulting.)
-- If the instructor posts his or her lectures as a podcast, listen to the lecture online and take notes.
+- If the instructor posts his or her lectures online... take notes.
 If the instructor uses PowerPoint slides, request a copy (or download them if posted) and review them carefully, jotting down your own notes and questions.
 Review your notes with a classmate who did attend.
 - You may want to borrow class notes from a classmate.
 If you do, don’t just copy them and insert them in your notebook.
 They will not be very helpful.
 When you borrow notes from a classmate, you should photocopy them and then review them carefully and mark your copy with your own notes and questions.
-Use your textbook to try to fill in the gaps.
+Use other provided resources to try and fill in the gaps.
 Finally, schedule a study session with the person who gave you the notes to review the material and confirm your understanding.
 - If none of these options is available for you, use the course syllabus to determine what was covered in the class, then write a short paper (two pages or so) on the material using the class readings and reliable online sources.
 See your instructor during office hours to review your key findings and to answer any questions you still may have.

 #### Group Notes: A Collaborative Approach